rb-rl/DDPG/Report.md

 where `W` stands for the Wiener process and is a 4-vector for each update step distributed according to a multivariate Gaussian.
 The constant `θ` is the decay rate of the noise and `ε` is the standard deviation of the newly added noise.
 In the code, the value of `ε` could basically be decayed as in epsilon decay of [DDQN](https://github.com/rb-rl/DDQN/blob/main/Report.md).
 However, hyperparameter optimization led to a fixation to a constant value.

+### Replay memory

+Also, a replay memory is used, which can store 10000 elements, where the oldest elements are discared if the limit of the memory is reached.

 ### References

 [1] Continuous control with deep reinforcement learning, 2015, [arxiv.org/pdf/1509.02971.pdf](https://arxiv.org/pdf/1509.02971.pdf)